tassosho/mimic2/README.md

          |- wavs
    ```

-   or like this for Blizzard 2012:
+   alternatively, like this for Blizzard 2012:
    ```
    tacotron
      |- Blizzard2012